Build teams because you need to tap the talents and skills of others to be successful.

 You will learn how to give feedback and become assertive when communicating with your teammates.

-Do you have knowledge hogs?
+Do you have members who are knowledge hogs?

 I suggest that you examine your rewards system.